Section IV: Introduction to The Weak Force

 Introduction: The "W" particle and the "IVBs"

-Although this is a technical paper, there should be much of interest in the mechanism of the "W" particle for the general reader, since in the action of the IVBs, we glimpse the fearful asymmetry of creation.
+Although this is a somewhat technical paper (but without mathematics), there should be much of interest in the mechanism of the "W" particle for the general reader, since in the action of the IVBs, we glimpse the fearful asymmetry of creation.

 The "W" is one of several "Intermediate Vector Bosons" ("IVBs") of the weak force (see: "The Particle Table").
 Bosons are the "field vectors" or force carriers of the four forces.
-Bosons are particles or "force quanta" produced by charges; there is associated with every charge a boson responsible for the transmission of the actual force produced by the charge.
+Bosons are particles or "force quanta" produced by charges; there is associated with every charge a boson responsible for the transmission of the actual force associated with the charge.
 In the quantum mechanical interpretation of modern physics, every force is transmitted by an actual quantized particle.
-This notion supplants the classical Newtonian idea of "action at a distance".
-The bosons of the electromagnetic force are "photons"; "gravitons" are the bosons of the gravitational force; "gluons" are the bosons of the strong force; and the very strange "IVBs" (W+.
-W-, Z, and hypothetical X) are the bosons of the weak force.
+This notion supplants the classical Newtonian idea of "action at a distance" (which even Newton didn't like).
+The bosons of the electromagnetic force are "photons"; "gravitons" are the bosons of the gravitational force; "gluons" and mesons are the bosons of the (two-level) strong force; and the very strange "IVBs" (W+.
+W-, Z neutral, and the hypothetical X) are the bosons of the weak force.
 These weak force bosons are called "Intermediate" because unlike other bosons, they have a large mass, whereas all other bosons are massless.
 The "W" and "Z" IVBs are about 80-90 times (respectively) more massive than the proton; the hypothetical "X", presumably responsible for proton decay and the creation of matter itself, is thought to be much more massive.

 The huge mass of the IVBs immediately tells us they are very strange particles indeed, because they cannot be made out of the usual nuclear material - quarks and gluons.
 What then is the "stuff" they are composed of?
 This is not "atomic matter" in the sense we are familiar with, and these are not particles in the sense we are familiar with, either.
 The IVBs are particles of interaction only - they are metric catalysts, mediators, or "brokers" which allow and facilitate transformations and decays within and between the "families" of elementary particles, the quarks and leptons, which are respectively the constituents of the nucleus and the electron shell of atomic matter.
 The "W" IVB is a type of "virtual" particle which exists only during the reaction it catalyzes and is otherwise not seen.
 Like all virtual particles, the "W" IVB is always potentially present but is actually materialized only within the Heisenberg spacetime limit for virtual reality, or if there is enough energy in the IVB's immediate vicinity to momentarily bring it into existence.